Properly Outer Actions of Tensor Categories on C$^*$-algebras: Proof of Theorem

 \section{Proof of Theorem \ref{thmalpha:end}}

-The next theorem is our main result, which shows that the conclusion of \cite[Corollary 3.4]{2024arXiv240503231I} holds without assuming pure infiniteness. \begin{thm}[{Theorem \ref{thmalpha:end}}] Let $A$ be a separable simple \Cs-algebra and $\rho\colon A\to A$ be a finite index irreducible endomorphism with statistical dimension $d(\rho)>1$.
-Then, the endomorphism $\rho$ is properly outer. \end{thm}
+The next theorem is our main result, which shows that the conclusion of \cite[Corollary 3.4]{doi:10.1142/S0129055X24610026} holds without assuming pure infiniteness. \begin{thm}[{Theorem \ref{thmalpha:end}}] Let $A$ be a separable simple \Cs-algebra and $\rho\colon A\to A$ be a finite-index irreducible nonsurjective endomorphism.
+Then $\rho$ is properly outer. \end{thm}

 Let $A$ and $\rho$ be as above.
-Observe that $\rho(A)\subsetneq A$ since $A$ is not surjective by $d(\rho)>1$ (see Definition \ref{defn finite index endomorphism}).
 Since $\rho$ is properly outer if and only if $\rho\otimes\id_{\IK}$ is properly outer, we may and do assume $A$ is stable.
-Hence, $\rho$ generate a unitary tensor category in the category $\Sect(A)$ of sectors.
+Hence, $\rho$ generates a unitary tensor category in the category $\Sect(A)$ of sectors.
 (See Section 4 of \cite{MR1900138}.)

 To prove Theorem \ref{thmalpha:end}, we will adapt similar results and their proofs from \cite{MR1900138} to work in the \emph{infinite depth} scenario (i.e. we do not assume that $\rho$ generates a fusion category).
 We shall not reproduce these results here, and moreover, we will therefore try to adjust our notation to resemble Izumi's notation from that article as closely as possible.